Performances

 Brooming hundreds of wooden letters within the gallery space referencing the many possibilities of language(s), of writing, of alphabets.
 The sound made while brooming spoke like a crowd’s buzz.

 HELLOS, PERFform 19 Biennale tour, Struts Gallery & Faucet Media Arts Centre, Sackville, NB, 2019.
+Each audience member was greeted with a HELLO in one of 55 memorized languages.

 Text Braid, PERFform 17 performance art tour.